Robert Higgs

-Robert Higgs (born February 1, 1944) is an American economic historian and economist.
-He is known for research on the growth of the United States government, especially the ratchet effect, the idea that state power expands during wars and other crises and only partly recedes afterward, which he developed in Crisis and Leviathan (1987).
-He is a retired senior fellow in political economy at the Independent Institute, where he founded and later served as editor at large of The Independent Review, and he has held faculty appointments at the University of Washington, Lafayette College, and Seattle University.
-In an essay he has described his political philosophy as a libertarian anarchism.
+Robert Higgs (born February 1, 1944) is an American economic historian and economist combining material from Public Choice, the new institutional economics, and the Austrian school of economics; and describes himself as a "libertarian anarchist" in political and legal theory and public policy.
+His writings in economics and economic history have most often focused on the causes, means, and effects of government power and growth.

 Academic career

 Higgs earned a Ph.D. in economics from the Johns Hopkins University and has held teaching positions at the University of Washington, Lafayette College, and Seattle University.
 He has also been a visiting scholar at Oxford University and Stanford University.
 He held a visiting professorship at the University of Economics, Prague in 2006, and has supervised dissertations in the Ph.D. program at Universidad Francisco Marroquín, where he is currently an honorary professor of economics and history.

 Higgs has been a Senior Fellow in Political Economy at the Independent Institute since September 1994.
-He has served as editor at large of The Independent Review since 2013, after having been editor from 1995 to 2013.
+He has served at Editor at Large of The Independent Review since 2013, after having been Editor from 1995 to 2013.
 Higgs was also the 2015 recipient of the Murray N. Rothbard Medal of Freedom, created by businessman George W. Connell.